Veganism: Literature

 Often vegan or vegetarian characters are portrayed as fringe characters, although other novels cast them as protagonists or encourage people to become vegetarians or vegans.
-Some have argued that there are more vegan cookbooks than "vegan literature" There also books which introduce "vegan identity to children" or encourage people to "write for" animals.
+Some have argued that there are more vegan cookbooks than "vegan literature" There are also books that introduce "vegan identity to children" or encourage people to "write for" animals.
 Also, Bruce Banner in Ultimate Wolverine vs. Hulk and Karolina Dean in Runaways, who is also known as Lucy in the Sky or L.S.D., are vegans.
 The latter is a lesbian, a vegan, and "an ardent animal lover...committed to a life completely free of meat and dairy."

 TV shows

-Jessica Cruz / Green Lantern, a lead character in the animated series, DC Super Hero Girls is not only pacifist, but also a vegan and environmentalist, resulting in her becoming friends with Pam Isley.
-She often professes her commitment to the environment and plant-based meals.
+Jessica Cruz / Green Lantern, a lead character in the animated series DC Super Hero Girls, is not only pacifist, but also a vegan and environmentalist, resulting in her becoming friends with Pam Isley.
+She often professes her commitment to the environment and plant-exclusive meals.

-The recent series City of Ghosts featured a chef, Sonya, who runs a vegan cafe in Leimert Park, Los Angeles.
-Draculaura in Monster High has also been described as "one of the very few outspoken vegan cartoon characters out there".
+The series City of Ghosts featured a chef, Sonya, who runs a vegan cafe in Leimert Park, Los Angeles.
+Draculaura in Monster High has also been called "one of the very few outspoken vegan cartoon characters out there".